kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP aims to add a `.spec.schedulingPaused` field to Pod's API, to mark a Pod's schedule readiness.
+This KEP aims to add a `.spec.schedulingGates` field to Pod's API, to mark a Pod's schedule readiness.
 Integrators can mutate this field to signal to scheduler when a Pod is ready for scheduling.

 ## Motivation